CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/link-application.md

 **This code will initialise the Appwrite SDK that we will use in our application.
 It will then allow us to initialise the various Appwrite services in our application.**

 **5.** That's it!
-Your AppVenture is now ready to interact with your Appwrite instance.
-You should see a change in your application, indicating that your application is now linked to your instance! 🎊
+Your AppVenture is now ready to interact with your Appwrite instance ! 🎊

 <InfoBonus title="Warning: We Have IDs in Plain Sight in Client-Side Code!! 😱">